dr-starchildren/Battlestations-Enemy-Manager/README.md

 Click submit and your enemy crew will appear, including equipment.

 Notes:
-1. Skill chips are not accounted for in the stats.
-2. Grenades are randomly selected if rolled.
+1. Grenades are randomly selected if rolled.
-3. Blootian limbs are assumed to be 4.
+2. Blootian limbs are assumed to be 4.